spruceUI/spruceOSNightlies/README.md

 # SpruceUI Nightly Repository

+**IMPORTANT UPDATE FOR DEVICES SUPPORTED**

+We are currently focusing on the Flip and A30 support for spruce 4.0 and therefore the trimui device development has hit a pause.

 # Please note:

 **The nightly version does not have an official wiki, the main spruce wiki is specifically for the a30.**